-To find out what years are available for a particular location, begin by consulting the Air Photo Collection Listing, a comprehensive inventory of the collection by place name.
+To find out what years are available for a particular location, consult the Air Photo Collection Listing, a comprehensive inventory of the collection by place name.
 You may also wish to consult our Remote Sensing Resources page as well.

-The 1947-1971 air photos were once held by the University of Toronto Map & Data Library, on loan from the then Metro Toronto Planning Department.
-In 1993 this unique collection was transferred to the Toronto Archives (then the new Metropolitan Toronto Archives).
-The Toronto Archives also holds the negatives for the air photos from 1972 into the 1908s and are able to make copies of sheets for users.
+The 1947-1971 air photos were once held by the University of Toronto Map & Data Library, on loan from the then-Metro Toronto Planning Department.
+In 1993, this unique collection was transferred to the Toronto Archives.
+The Toronto Archives also holds the negatives for the air photos from 1972 into the 1980s and are able to make copies of sheets for users.

 York University Map Library